 How to obtain a New Zealand residence permit

-How do I apply for a residence permit?
+How do I apply for a NZ residence permit?

-Applications for resident status are made to the New Zealand Immigration Service (NZIS).
-You can ask the NZIS to send you an application pack, or you can download one from their website at www.immigration.govt.nz.
-The NZIS deals with all immigration issues, such as visas, work permits, study permits and limited-purpose permits.
+Applications for resident status are made to the Immigration New Zealand.
+You download an application pack from their website.
+Immigration New Zealand deal with all immigration issues, such as visas, work permits, study permits and limited-purpose permits.

 If you apply for residence from inside NZ while on a temporary permit or visa, and your application is granted, you will be issued with a Residence Permit.
 If you applied from overseas, you will be issued with a Residence Visa; this allows you to enter New Zealand and to be granted a Residence Permit when you arrive.